brian-team/brian2/docs_sphinx/user/refractoriness.rst

                     threshold='v > 1', reset='v=0; w+=0.1', refractory=2*ms)

 In the above model, the ``v`` variable is clamped at 0 for 2ms after a spike but the adaptation variable ``w`` continues to update during this time.
+In addition, a variable of a neuron that is in its refractory period is *read-only*: incoming synapses or other code will have no effect on the value of ``v`` until it leaves its refractory period.

 .. admonition:: The following topics are not essential for beginners.